-In their compelling new book Radical Openness, Don Tapscott and Anthony Williams show how this revolutionary new philosophy is affecting every facet of our society, from the way we do business to whom we chose to govern us.
+In their compelling new book Radical Openness: Four Unexpected Principles for Success, Don Tapscott and Anthony Williams show how this revolutionary new philosophy is affecting every facet of our society, from the way we do business to whom we choose to govern us.

-A recent Gallup poll listed the most- and least-trusted professions in America. professions in America.
+A recent Gallup poll listed the most—and least—trusted professions in America.
 At the bottom of the list: car salesmen and members of Congress.
 It's not hard to understand why our politicians rate so poorly — scandals, myopia, obstinance, party loyalty over common good, fiscal cliffs.
 All have left voters exasperated and confused.
 But while confidence in our elected leaders has never been lower, we cling to the belief that democracies represent the epitome of societal and political organization.
 Why?
 With his provocative book In Mistrust We Trust: Can Democracy Survive When We Don’t Trust Our Leaders?, political commentator Ivan Krastev explores this incongruity between our political head and heart.
-There has been a profound decline of the public’s trust in the performance of public institutions, he notes, which is an outcome of the voters’ sense of their lost power.
 Tech tools may help provide some openness to the machinations of the political machine, but they may just be putting a Band-Aid on an open wound.
 Ultimately, Krastev ponders whether we can enjoy the many rights of our society without enjoying real political choice or power.
 Simply put: can democracy survive without trust?

 What would you say if you had just six words to define your life?
 That’s the challenge Larry Smith presented to his online community, SMITH Magazine, in 2006.
 His quest was inspired by the legend that Ernest Hemingway was once challenged to write a novel in just six words.
-His heartbreaking result: “For sale: baby shoes, never worn.”
-Giving the form a personal twist, Smith reimagined the six-word novel idea as the Six-Word Memoir, challenging contributors to create a half-dozen words of self-reflection.
-The constraint, it turned out, fueled rather than inhibited creativity: "Sometimes lonely in a crowded bed.”
-“My life made my therapist laugh."
-"Wasn’t born a redhead — fixed that.”
-“I still make coffee for two."
+That writer's legendary result: “For sale: baby shoes, never worn.”
+Giving the form a personal twist, Smith reimagined the six-word novel as the Six-Word Memoir, challenging contributors to come up with a half-dozen words of self-reflection.
+The constraint, it turned out, fueled rather than inhibited creativity: "Sometimes lonely in a crowded bed;” “My life made my therapist laugh;" "Wasn’t born a redhead—fixed that;” “I still make coffee for two."
 Inspired by Six Words’ popularity in English classes and art classes alike, Smith recently called for submissions for illustrated Six-Word Memoirs, in which he asked students, whether in grade school or grad school, to create a piece of artwork that enhanced their memoirs.
-The voices in Things Don’t Have to Be Complicated are younger than those of previous memoirists, but no less profound: “Said he loved me, he lied."
-"Two girls, both of them me.”
-“Big dreams, big heart, big mouth.”
-“I’m a Muslim, not a terrorist.”
-“Life is better with headphones on.”
-This book contains dozens more.
+The voices in Things Don’t Have to Be Complicated might be young, but they are nonetheless profound.
 At its core, the Six-Word Memoir offers a simple way for anyone of any age to try to answer the question that defines us all: Who am I?

 While many wonder what the pervasive use of technology is doing to our brains, Brain Power: From Neurons to Networks asks a bigger, more profound question: can cutting-edge neurological research into the way a child’s brain develops teach us anything about how we shape the global “brain” of the Internet?
 Can we share lessons between neurons and networks in the way we nurture and develop both?
-This ebook was created in conjunction with a 10-minute film by author Tiffany Shlain, also titled Brain Power, which uses an innovative, participatory filmmaking process that Shlain and her team pioneered call “Cloud Filmmaking.”
-The TED Book expands on the ideas in the film by following the lines of the script and sharing deeper research, videos, graphics, and links that explore this cutting-edge neuroscience research, propose ideas of mindful use of technology, and compare the two to help us make each stronger.
-This release marks the first time a film and TED Book are released together.
+This ebook was created in conjunction with a 10-minute film by author Tiffany Shlain which uses an innovative, participatory filmmaking process that she and her team pioneered call “Cloud Filmmaking.”
+The TED Book expands on the ideas in the film by following the lines of the script and sharing deeper research, videos, graphics, and links that explore this leading research more deeply.
+This release marks the first time a film and TED Book have been released together.

 Has the red tape of the political process gotten you down?
 In this step-by-step practical handbook, former mayor Omar Ahmad explains in clear detail what it takes to move a great idea down the sometimes confusing path of persuasive lobbying into effective legislation.
 He focuses on the community level, believing that when small local changes occur, big things can result.
 To effectively advocate your point of view, you must embark on a multi-step effort that requires time, effort and creativity.
 Citizen Advocate shows you how.

 In the past half-century, we’ve changed the way we collectively view the health of the 7 billion people who occupy this planet.
 Health issues were once seen as an isolated national or regional problem; now they are a global concern.
-In What's Killing Us, 2011 TED Senior Fellow and healthcare expert Alanna Shaikh lays out the most important challenges and issues in global wellness -- from tuberculosis to HIV/AIDS, flu, maternal mortality, and the diminishing effectiveness of antibiotics -- while untangling the web of jargon that so often permeate those discussions.
-Shaikh, who runs the international development focused-blog Blood and Milk, also provides clear ideas about how these worldwide problems can be managed.
+In What's Killing Us, 2011 TED Senior Fellow and healthcare expert Alanna Shaikh lays out the most important challenges and issues in global wellness -- from tuberculosis, HIV/AIDS and flu to maternal mortality and the diminishing effectiveness of antibiotics -- while untangling the web of jargon that so often permeate those discussions.
+Shaikh, who runs the international-development-focused blog Blood and Milk, also provides clear ideas about how these worldwide problems can be managed.

 What will the city of the future look like?
 More like an ever-changing and vibrant garden than a static set of buildings and blocks.
 In Living Architecture: How Synthetic Biology Can Remake Our Cities and Reshape Our Lives, British designer and architect Rachel Armstrong re-imagines the world’s extensive urban areas and argues that in order to achieve sustainable development of the built environment -- and help countries like Japan recover from natural disasters -- we need to begin rethinking how we approach architecture.
-Armstrong sets the scene for fundamentally different ways of making structures and materials, suggesting that we can ‘grow’ more ecologically compatible buildings by using life-like technologies, such as protocells.
-The result is a new kind of architectural practice where cities behave more like an evolving ecosystem than a lifeless machine.
+Armstrong sets the scene for fundamentally different ways of making structures and materials, suggesting that we can “grow” more ecologically compatible buildings by using life-like technologies, such as protocells.
+The result is a new kind of architectural practice where cities behave more like evolving ecosystems than lifeless machines.

 Ever been brainjacked?
 Or Breitbarted?
 Perhaps you’re a kangatarian or a newpreneur.
 If not, you can still be a wordnik.
-Come with us as we peek into the notebook of lexicographer Erin McKean in Aftercrimes, Geoslavery, and Thermogeddon: Thought-Provoking Words from a Lexicographer’s Notebook, her revealing look at a torrent of new words and phrases—in science, politics, social life—that reveal our changing societies.
-It’s a surprising window on our world.
+Come with us as we peek into the notebook of lexicographer Erin McKean in Aftercrimes, Geoslavery, and Thermogeddon: Thought-Provoking Words from a Lexicographer’s Notebook, her revealing look at a torrent of new words and phrases — in science, politics, social life — that reveal our changing societies.
+It’s a surprising window into our world.